-Terence Crawford v Amir Khan: Bob Arum denies super-fight is a done deal
+Terence Crawford vs Amir Khan: Bob Arum denies US fight is a done deal

 The former super-lightweight king has chosen legacy over a potential grudge match with Kell Brook in the UK.